-Mobile Connect, popularly referred to as Single Number Reach (SNR), makes it possible for users to be reached from one number that rings at the same time on their Cisco VoIP Phone and their cell phone.
-Users can transfer live conversations between their Cisco VoIP phone and their smartphone without disruption.
-Calls that are not answered can be transferred to a Unity or Unity Connection account.
-Users can create their own access lists that specify which calls are extended to alternate phones.
+Mobile Connect, popularly referred to as Single Number Reach, makes it possible for users to be called from one phone number that rings simultaneously on their Cisco desktop IP Phone and their smartphone.
+Users can switch active calls between their desktop VoIP phone and their smartphone without disruption.
+Unanswered calls can be redirected to a Cisco Unity or Unity Connection voicemail account.
+Users can create personal access lists that determine which calls are directed to alternate endpoints.

 Cisco Collaboration Gateways

-Expressway Collaboration Gateway
+Expressway Communication Gateway

-Cisco Unified Border Element
+Cisco Unified Border Element (CUBE)

-- Voice and Video recording
+- Voice/Video recording

-- Policy-based evaluation of phone calls
+- Policy-led security evaluation of voice calls

 - Business-to-business teleconferencing over SIP